Drought is a recurrent feature of climate involving a deficiency of precipitation over an extended period of time, resulting in a water shortage.

 Drought can reduce crop growth and quality, leading to smaller harvests.
 Hotter temperatures that often occur alongside drought may lead to early crop maturity or ripening.
 Less water may be available for irrigation and for animal care, and livestock production suffers and pests increase.

-The Ministry of Agriculture provides advice and drought management tools to farmers and ranchers who may be affected by drought and/or loss of water.
+The B.C.
+Government provides advice and drought management tools to farmers and ranchers who may be affected by drought and/or loss of water.

 Water Management During Drought